 Enterprise Manager keys take part in the encryption process if the following two conditions are met:

-- You have Enterprise or Enterprise Plus Edition of Veeam Backup & Replication.
+- You have the Enterprise or Enterprise Plus edition of Veeam Backup & Replication.

 - You have Veeam Backup Enterprise Manager installed and your backup servers are connected to Veeam Backup Enterprise Manager.

 Enterprise Manager keys make up a pair of matching keys – a keyset.
 Enterprise Manager keysets are created and managed on the Veeam Backup Enterprise Manager server.
 During installation of Veeam Backup Enterprise Manager, the setup automatically generates a new keyset containing a public Enterprise Manager key and a private Enterprise Manager key.
 You can use Veeam Backup Enterprise Manager to create new Enterprise Manager keysets, activate them, import and export keysets and specify retention for their lifetime.